Minnesota State Academy for the Deaf: History

 The Minnesota School for the Deaf and Dumb was established in 1863 with eight students enrolled.
 A department for the education of the blind was added in 1866.
 The name was changed to the Minnesota School for the Deaf in 1902.
 In 1986, the institution's name became the Minnesota State Academy for the Deaf (MSAD).

 Two buildings are listed on the National Register of Historic Places, both designed by state architect Clarence H. Johnston, Sr.: the Administration Building/Girls' Dormitory, in a Georgian Revival style, and Noyes Hall, in a Classical Revival style.
-Frenchette Hall, the boys dormitory built in 1957, was demolished in 2015 and replaced in 2018 with Wilkins Hall, named after the first African American to graduate from the school, Blanche Wilkins Williams.
+Frechette Hall, the boys dormitory built in 1957, was demolished in 2015 and replaced in 2018 with Wilkins Hall, named after the first African American to graduate from the school, Blanche Wilkins Williams.